A Transformational Experience

 Amber is the chief operating and strategy officer for Memphis Music Initiative

 Why did you pursue an Executive Master's in Leadership degree at Georgetown?

 Most traditional business programs took me out of my networks in Washington, D.C., or were focused on areas of study that only mildly intrigued me, but the Executive Master’s in Leadership (EML) program seemed the perfect fit of personal leadership development, business strategy, experiences, and conversations that could help hone my strengths as a leader and open my thinking to new concepts for the work I do to empower women to lead in politics.

-At Georgetown McDonough School of Business, leaders never graduate.
-When Executive Education alumni graduate, they leave with an open invitation to return to the classrooms to refresh their knowledge and reconnect with classmates and faculty.
+At Georgetown's McDonough School of Business, leaders never graduate.
+When Executive Education alumni graduate, they leave with an open invitation to return to the classroom to refresh their knowledge and reconnect with classmates and faculty.

 How it works

 In the fall and spring of each academic year, we offer our alumni the opportunity to audit EMBA elective courses on a space-available basis.
-Once an alum has enrolled, there is a $100 participation fee to secure your seat and course materials.
+Once enrolled, there is a $100 participation fee to secure a seat in the classroom and course materials.
 At the end of the course, alumni receive certificates of course completion.
 Examples of courses offered in the past include: